 Acne and hyperpigmentation can be difficult to treat with topical solutions alone.
-Intense Pulsed Light (IPL) laser treatment can target deeper layers of skin to reduce the appearance of acne and brown spots.
-IPL is also used to treat vascular conditions such as rosacea, spider veins and skin resurfacing.
+Intense Pulsed Light (IPL) laser treatment can target deeper layers of skin to reduce the appearance of acne and brown spots and help with skin rejuvenation.
+IPL is also used to treat vascular skin conditions, such as rosacea and spider veins, and improve your skin’s texture.

-IPL is a laser treatment using 4 broad band filters to target specific skin concerns.
-The treatment is nonablative, meaning the outer layer of skin is left intact, resulting in minimal side effects and little recovery time.
-Using laser light energy, IPL therapy targets the skin to heat and destroy visible vessels and lesions, resulting in smoother, clearer skin.
+Intense Pulsed Light therapy is a laser treatment using 4 broadband filters to target specific skin concerns.
+The light treatment is nonablative, meaning the skin’s surface is left intact, resulting in minimal side effects and little recovery time.
+Using laser light energy, IPL therapy targets the skin to heat and destroy visible vascular lesions (like spider veins) and pigmented lesions (like age spots), resulting in smoother, clearer skin.

-The number of treatments you need will be dependent on what you are being treated for and how responsive you are to the treatments.
-Acne is usually treated 1-week apart.
+The number of laser therapy treatments you need and when you notice results depends on what you are being treated for and how responsive you are to the treatments.
+Acne usually requires multiple treatments 1-week apart.
 Pigmented lesions and rosacea are usually treated 4-6 weeks apart and may require several sessions.

 While some patients can see improvements after just one treatment session, several sessions are typically recommended for optimal improvement.
 Your skin will continue to improve with each treatment as IPL destroys acne-causing bacteria and reduces redness and brown spots.

 This procedure must be performed by a registered nurse (RN), Physician’s Assistant (PA), Advanced Practical Registered Nurse (APRN), or a physician.
 In some cases, Dr. Stanislaw will perform this procedure, and in others, our Registered Nurse.